 - Characterization of anti-dengue antibodies

-Anti-dengue antibodies show both neutralizing and enhancing effect on virus infection.
-We are analyzing several monoclonal antibodies hoping to find neutralizing antibody without any enhancing effect.
+Anti-dengue antibodies show both neutralizing and enhancing effects on virus infection.
+We are analyzing several monoclonal antibodies hoping to find neutralizing antibodies without any enhancing effect.
 There are four serotypes of dengue virus.
-Some antibodies neutralize all four serotypes while other potently neutralize only one serotype.
-Antibodies with strong neutralizing activity without any enhancement can be used as antibody drug.
+Some antibodies neutralize all four serotypes while others potently neutralize only one serotype.
+Antibodies with strong neutralizing activity without any enhancement can be used as antibody-drug.
 We will also analyze anti-viral antibodies in asymptomatic infection.